CSA-FEDERATE/Proposed-BuildingBlocks/BB-EST/Testing/BB_OpenXilEnv.md

 ## Description
 <!-- General Description of the BB -->
-SW in the loop solution for virtual validation, similar to Synopsis Silver Simulate ECU functions, includes parameter management, Scripting interface
+SW in the loop solution for virtual validation, similar to Synopsis Silver Simulate ECU functions, includes parameter management, Scripting interface.
+With a Software In the Loop system it is possible to run and test embedded software without a target plattform and compiler.
+XilEnv is an environment to setup a SIL system on Windows or Linux host.

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->